arrow-kt/arrow/docs/libraries/how-to-propose-an-improvement.md

 * Required checks:
     * `arrow library: build`
     * `arrow library: build documentation`
-* The approval by one of the members of the Arrow Community.
+* The approval by 2 maintainers of the Arrow Community.

 ### Requirements to add a new feature